Navy blue A line skirt (school design only). Skirts must be no shorter than 10cm above the knee.

 Girls' hair should be clean and tidy and, if long, must be tied back off the face with a navy blue ribbon or elastic type band.
 Hair must be its natural colour and not dyed or streaked.
 Hair styles should be conservative and not considered unconventional.

 Boys' hair must be clean and short and not worn in any outlandish style.
 Hair must be its natural colour and not dyed or streaked.
 Sculpted hair styles are strictly forbidden.
+Boys should be clean shaven at all times.

 Male or female students whose hair is considered inappropriate for school will be given a reasonable amount of time to correct it, normally up to 1 week.
 However, if a senior teacher or the Head deem a students’ hair is totally unsuitable for school, parents will be asked to collect their child and have the situation remedied before the student can return to school.